-We have these summer flowers listed from A to Z for you to easily identify.
+We have the best summer flowers listed from A to Z for you to easily identify.

 Wouldn’t it be nice to have these summer beauty at the comforts of your home?
 A fun interaction with plants and their pollinators is a good way to spend the lazy days of summer.
 Gardens where summer parties and get-togethers can be held become more alive and enjoyable with the addition of the rich flowers and foliage.

 If you want to start working on your garden for next summer’s bloom, here are the top summer flowering plants and perennial flowers that bloom all summer that will surely give you that fun and vibrant appeal.

 Amaranthus provides a dramatic effect to the garden.
 Aside from the spectacular leaves that turn red and yellow in summer, it produces one of a kind elongated rope-like maroon or green flowers in different forms.
 A. hypochondriacus or prince’s feather has compact erect flowers while Amaranthus caudatus or love-lies-bleeding’s flowers are drooping (1).

 The amaranthus is a statement plant in the garden and the blossoms as cut flowers are not bad, usually lasting for up to 10 days in vases.
 To grow them, full sun and fertile soil are key but once established, they require minimal care.

 Angelonia is another summer plant giving a continuous bloom to the garden as it produces a cluster of small snapdragon-like flowers in white, blue, and purple.
 Angelonias can grow tall but they are perfect beside walkways especially since the leaves provide a refreshing summer scent (2).